-- We would like to suggest the Secretariat to designate a health expert, not just outer space experts, to the Working Group.
+- We would like to suggest the Secretariat to designate health experts, not just outer space experts, as members of the Working Group.

-- We would like to point out that current lack of access to the necessary data (e.g. weather data) may hinder the effective research for the space and the global health.
-The lack of access is often caused by the price and difficulty to understand the way to attain data.
-The common data platform may possibly solve these difficulties.
+- We would like to point out that current lack of access to the necessary data (e.g. weather data) may hinder the effective research for space and global health.
+The lack of access is often caused by the cost and difficulty to understand the way to attain data.
+The common data platform may possibly improve the situation.